schlpbch/ojp-rest-api/spec/analysis.md

 - `OJPTripInfo` to `/ojp-trips`

-While the mapping feels quite straight forward, however some design decision need to be taken
+While the mapping feels quite straight forward, however some design decision need to be taken.
+Thoughts on them are described below:

 ## Topics